GrapheneOS/hardened_malloc/README.md

 The following integer configuration options are available:

-* `CONFIG_SLAB_QUARANTINE_RANDOM_LENGTH`: `1` (default) to control the number
-  of slots in the random array used to randomize reuse for small memory allocations.
-This sets the length for the largest size class (either 16kiB or 128kiB based on `CONFIG_EXTENDED_SIZE_CLASSES`) and the quarantine length for smaller size classes is scaled to match the total memory of the quarantined allocations (1 becomes 1024 for 16 byte allocations with 16kiB as the largest size class, or 8192 with 128kiB as the largest).
-* `CONFIG_SLAB_QUARANTINE_QUEUE_LENGTH`: `1` (default) to control the number of
+* `CONFIG_SLAB_QUARANTINE_LENGTH`: `2` (default) to control the number of
-  slots in the queue used to delay reuse for small memory allocations.
-This sets the length for the largest size class (either 16kiB or 128kiB based on `CONFIG_EXTENDED_SIZE_CLASSES`) and the quarantine length for smaller size classes is scaled to match the total memory of the quarantined allocations (1 becomes 1024 for 16 byte allocations with 16kiB as the largest size class, or 8192 with 128kiB as the largest).
+  slots in the quarantine used to randomize and delay reuse for small memory allocations.
+This sets the length for the largest size class (either 16kiB or 128kiB based on `CONFIG_EXTENDED_SIZE_CLASSES`) and the quarantine length for smaller size classes is scaled to match the total memory of the quarantined allocations (2 becomes 2048 for 16 byte allocations with 16kiB as the largest size class, or 16384 with 128kiB as the largest).
 * `CONFIG_GUARD_SLABS_INTERVAL`: `1` (default) to control the number of slabs before a slab is skipped and left as an unused memory protected guard slab.
   The default of `1` leaves a guard slab between every slab.
 This feature does